Vandenberg Space Launch Complex 10

-Space Launch Complex 10, or Missile Launch Complex 10, is located on Vandenberg Space Force Base in Lompoc, California.
+Space Launch Complex 10 (SLC-10), or Missile Launch Complex 10, is located on Vandenberg Space Force Base in Lompoc, California.
 It was built in 1958 to test ballistic missiles and developed into a space launching facility in 1963.
-Prior to 1966 Space Launch Complex 10 West was known as Vandenberg AFB Pad 75-2-6.
+Prior to 1966, Space Launch Complex 10W (SLC-10W) was known as Vandenberg AFB Pad 75-2-6.
 It remains a rare pristine look at the electronics and facilities created in that era that helped the United States grow its space capabilities.

 The last launch from this complex was a Thor booster in 1980.
 It was declared a National Historic Landmark in 1986.

 It is undergoing an eight-year restoration, and public visits are possible, if arranged in advance.

 History

 The launch complex was built in 1958 by the Douglas Aircraft Corporation, and was first designated Complex 75-2.
 At that time it consisted of three launch pads, which were used to train military operators of PGM-17 Thor ballistic missiles, and to conduct missile launch tests.
 The first launches were conducted by the British Royal Air Force in June and August 1959.
 The facilities at SLC-10 were dismantled and transported to Johnston Island in support of Operation Dominic, a nuclear weapons testing project conducted there in 1962.

 The launch complex was rebuilt in 1963 to support the development of Burner rockets, with two launch pads, designated SLC-10E and SLC-10W.
 Tests were conducted at SLC-10W from 1965 to 1980, using the Thor satellite launch vehicles, the first stages of which followed the design of the Thor missile.